 What Kinds of Fabric Are Used to Construct Persian Rugs?

-Silk made by caterpillars is used by certain painters.
+- Silk: Silk made by caterpillars is used by certain painters.

-Bamboo silk is produced from the bamboo plant.
+- Bamboo Silk: Bamboo silk is produced from the bamboo plant.
 Bamboo silk is an alternative for those who oppose the terrible treatment of animals, and bamboo silk delivers identical benefits.

-Sheep have their fleeces shorn of their wool once a year.
+- Sheep Wool: Sheep have their fleeces shorn of their wool once a year.

-Synthetic materials are never used to produce authentic Persian rugs, and not authentic.
+- Synthetic Artificial Material: Synthetic materials are never used to produce authentic Persian rugs, and not authentic.
 A synthetic material such as jute, acrylic, nylon, viscose, polypropylene, or any other synthetic is used to manufacture a Persian rug.

 What Kinds of Materials Are Used to Construct Oriental Rugs?